 Personal information: You can report a complaint about the use of your personal data to the Data Protection Commission using the online form.

 In December 2022, the Online Safety and Media Regulation Act 2022 was signed into law.
 The legislation aims to improve online safety for children.
 The Online Safety Commissioner (OSC) will be part of Coimisiún na Meán.
 The OSC will regulate online services and will have enforcement powers to deal with disputes.
 Coimisiún na Meán came into operation on 15 March 2023.

 An EU directive deals with combating the sexual abuse and sexual exploitation of children and with child pornography.
 In Ireland, the activities of Hotline.ie and the Garda blocking initiative fulfil article 25 of Directive 2011/93/EU.
 The Cybercrime division of the Department of Justice and Equality oversees these activities.

-The General Data Protection Regulation (GDPR) provides EU citizens with stronger data privacy rights.
+The General Data Protection Regulation (GDPR) gives EU citizens stronger data privacy rights.
 It also puts strict obligations on organisations in how they collect, store, and use personal data.
 The GDPR came into force across the EU on 25 May 2018.

-The An Garda Síochána website provides a local Garda station directory.
+The An Garda Síochána website has a local Garda station directory.